How To Ask for a Raise (With Script Examples)

 Both of these choices can introduce new anxieties but they are each a gateway to new opportunities.
-We can certainly help you find a new job.
-But if you like your current employer and believe you can grow there, it’s often a good idea to ask for a raise.
-After all, your employer may not know that you’re dissatisfied with your pay until you speak up.
+While you can certainly search for a new job, you may hope to stay with your current employer at higher pay.
+If you like your current employer and believe you can grow there, negotiating your raise should be your focus.
+Here’s a step-by-step guide to asking for a raise:

 When to ask for a raise

-It’s not uncommon to want a raise.
+It is very common to be hoping for that raise.
 In fact, in a recent Indeed survey, only 19 percent of people were comfortable with their rate of pay.
 However, when you do ask for a raise, you need to carefully choose your timing.
-Ask yourself the following questions as you’re identifying the right time to ask for a raise.
+Ask yourself the following questions as you’re identifying the right time to ask for a raise:

 How is the financial health of the company?

-Even if the financial health of the company is good, this research will be useful to you when you talk to your manager.
+Do company research and, if you are able, look at financial reports.
+Regardless of the the financial health of the company, this research will be useful to you when you talk to your manager.